 The hospital has also a training school for Kenya Registered Health Nurses with an enrollment of 165 students and 9 training Staff.

-The Hospital vision– “Is to be a centre of excellence in health offering quality, accessible and affordable health services to all.”
+To be a centre of excellence in health offering quality, accessible and affordable health services to all.

 Consolata Hospital Nkubu is a mission run health institution under the Catholic Diocese of Meru.
 It is situated in Imenti South District of Meru County, along Meru/Embu Highway.
 It was started by the Consolata Missionary Sisters in 1949 as an outreach services from Mujwa Mission under ‘Mukui’ tree.
 Due to influx of patients, the need for a shade and to organize the crowd led to the construction of a dispensary.